corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/manual-bootstrapping.md

    {{< /tabs >}}

    {{< note >}}
    There is no schema in `--jdbc-url` as virtual nodes create their own schemas.
-However, `--is-admin` is required as this is a DDL configuration not DML.
+However, `--is-admin` is required as this is a DDL configuration, not DML.
    {{< /note >}}

    For example: